ritzballares/infinite-monkey-simulator/README.md

-# infinite-monkey-simulator
+# Infinite Monkey Theorem Simulator
-A simulation of the infinite monkey theorem
+This is a simulation of the infinite monkey theorem where users will be asked to enter a phrase.
+While the "monkey" tries to "type" and reach the goal phrase, the program will keep track of the current best sentence/phrase until it an exact copy of it is reached.
+In the end, the number of loops will be displayed to see how long it took for the "monkey" to reach that goal phrase.